Richmond, London

-Richmond is a town in southwest London, 8.2 mi west-southwest of Charing Cross.
+Richmond is a town in south-west London, 8.2 mi west-southwest of Charing Cross.
 It stands on the River Thames, and features many parks and open spaces, including Richmond Park, and many protected conservation areas, which include much of Richmond Hill.
 A specific Act of Parliament protects the scenic view of the River Thames from Richmond.

 Richmond was founded following King Henry VII's building in the early 16th century of Richmond Palace (so named in 1501), from which the town derives its name.
 (The palace's manor itself took its name from King Henry's earldom of Richmond, North Yorkshire, the original Richmond.)
 The town and palace became particularly associated with Queen Elizabeth I, who spent her last days there.
 During the 18th century, Richmond Bridge connected the two banks of the Thames, and many Georgian terraces were built, particularly around Richmond Green and on Richmond Hill.
 Those that have survived remain well preserved, and many have been designated listed buildings on account of their architectural or historic significance.
 The opening of Richmond railway station in 1846 was a significant event in the absorption of the town into a rapidly expanding London.

-In 1890, the town of Richmond, formerly part of the ancient parish of Kingston upon Thames in the county of Surrey, became a municipal borough, which was later extended to include Kew, Ham, Petersham and part of Mortlake (North Sheen).
-The municipal borough was abolished in 1965, when local-government reorganisation transferred Richmond from Surrey to Greater London.
+In 1890, the town of Richmond, formerly part of the ancient parish of Kingston upon Thames in the county of Surrey, became a municipal borough, which was later extended to include Kew, Ham, Petersham and North Sheen (which had been part of Mortlake). in 1933, Ham was added to the borough.
+In 1965, the parish and municipal borough were abolished by the London Government Act 1963, which transferred Richmond to Greater London.
+Together with the former Municipal Borough of Twickenham and the former Municipal Borough of Barnes, it formed a new borough, the London Borough of Richmond upon Thames.

-Since 1965, Richmond has formed part of the London Borough of Richmond upon Thames.
 As of 2011 it had a population of 21,469 (in the North Richmond and South Richmond wards).
 It has a significant commercial and retail centre with a developed day and evening economy.
 The name "Richmond upon Thames" refers to the London borough as a whole, not to the town of Richmond.